iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \end{equation}
 </p>

-Then this problem is convex and has a unique solution.
+then the obtained problem is convex and has a unique solution.
 The formula can be  further simplified by introducing the *diagonal activation matrix*  of the data as follows:

 <p>
 \begin{equation}